SyntaxStacks/GitReview/README.md

 ##Creating a Pull Request

-We can create a pull request in Github.
+We can create a pull request in Github from the main repository.
 Pull requests are used for code review before we merge new changes into the master branch of the main repository.